ImmanuelOji/ImmanuelOji/README.md

 - 👀 I’m interested in data science
 - 🌱 I’m currently a data analyst
 - 💞️ I work with Python, R and SQL
-- 📫 How to reach me ... instagram @ojitheog and snapchat @immanueloji10
+- 📫 How to reach me ... twitter @immanuel_oji and snapchat @immanueloji10